Jay holds a Bachelors of Science in Political Science; Comparative and International Politics.

 Medical marijuana, legalization, and the reduction of criminal penalties have been a topic of heavy debate for quite a while now.
-I started researching the benefits of marijuana in about 2011, and since then it's clear that some state governments have caught on to many benefits.
-In this article, I'd like to sum up some of the overall benefits that legalization for medical and industrial use can provide.
-For now, I'm going to try and avoid the topic of legalization for recreational use, because I find it to be somewhat irrelevant considering the many uses this plant has outside of simply getting high.
+I started researching the benefits of marijuana in 2011, and since then, it's clear that some state governments have caught on to the many benefits of cannabis.
+In this article, I'd like to discuss some of the overall benefits that legalization for medical and industrial cannabis use can provide.
+I'm going to try and avoid the topic of legalization for recreational use because I find it to be somewhat irrelevant considering the many uses this plant has outside of simply getting high.

-Despite the vast progress this nation has made, there are still vehement critics of cannabis in civilian life, as well as in state and federal government.
+Despite the vast progress this nation has made, there are still vehement critics of cannabis in civilian life as well as in state and federal government.
 For example, in my own state, North Carolina, several bills have come up trying to bring medical marijuana to the area, however all have been shot down.
-This article is for those people.

 History of Marijuana

 - 6000 B.C.
 Chinese eat hemp seeds as food

 - 4000 B.C.
 Chinese began to use hemp fiber as a textile

 - 2727 B.C.
 Chinese explore the medical use of cannabis

 - 1500-500 B.C.
 Sacred Hindu text, Atharva Veda, cites hemp as one of the five sacred plants.
 It was used in medicine and rituals, making offerings to the god Shiva.

 - 900 A.D.
 Hemp use spreads throughout Arab nations and scholars begin debating the pros and cons of eating cannabis.